 The Benefits of Salmon

-Salmon is an amazing source of omega-3 fatty acids which lower your risk for heart disease and cancer.
+Salmon is an amazing source of omega-3 fatty acids that lower your risk for heart disease and cancer.
 It’s a great source of protein and it’s endlessly versatile.
 It’s also a good fish for people who are picky about seafood – I think it’s the least ‘fishy’ tasting fish.

 Choosing the Best Salmon

 There are a few kinds of salmon you can buy – there’s King (rich and buttery and the most expensive), Sockeye (redder flesh, from the Northern Pacific), Coho (reddish-orange color, cheaper than King or Sockeye), and Pink (best eaten fresh the day its caught or as canned meat).
-You can also buy wild caught or farmed salmon.
+You can also buy wild-caught or farmed salmon.
 To check the sustainability level of your salmon, consult the Monterrey Bay Aquariums’s Seafood Watch (you can also download it as an app for ease of use at the grocery store).